helenaferdy/machine-learning-linear-regression/README.md

-# machine-learning-linear-regression

-### Linear Regression with PyTorch
+# Linear Regression with PyTorch

 This code demonstrates how to implement a simple linear regression model using PyTorch.
 The model is trained on synthetic data with a known ground truth, and the training progress is visualized with plots of the training data, test data, model predictions, and loss.

-### Code Overview
+## Code Overview

+### Model Definition:
-> Model Definition: The linear regression model is defined as a subclass of nn.Module in PyTorch.
+>  The linear regression model is defined as a subclass of nn.Module in PyTorch.
 It consists of a single linear layer with one input and one output neuron.

+### Data Generation:
-> Data Generation: Synthetic data is generated with a known ground truth.
+>  Synthetic data is generated with a known ground truth.
 The input features X are created using the torch.arange function, and the corresponding labels y are calculated using a known weight and bias.

+### Data Splitting:
-> Data Splitting: The generated data is split into training and test sets using a 70/30 split.
+>  The generated data is split into training and test sets using a 70/30 split.

 > Plotting Functions: Functions for plotting the training data, test data, model predictions, and loss are defined using matplotlib.